CIBC-Internal/python/Doc/library/urllib.request.rst

    The *cadefault* parameter is ignored.

-   For http and https urls, this function returns a :class:`http.client.HTTPResponse` object which has the following :ref:`httpresponse-objects` methods.

-   For ftp, file, and data urls and requests explicity handled by legacy :class:`URLopener` and :class:`FancyURLopener` classes, this function returns a :class:`urllib.response.addinfourl` object which can work as :term:`context manager` and has methods such as
+   This function always returns an object which can work as a :term:`context manager` and has methods such as

    * :meth:`~urllib.response.addinfourl.geturl` --- return the URL of the resource retrieved,